qld-gov-au/swe/product-definition.md

 Government franchise websites and online services, must use a responsive design that adjusts the layout of components for mobile devices.
 All layout, page and content elements must be flexible (have a fluid width) so that at lower resolutions, all 3-column layouts will compact in the correct order into 2 columns and then 1 column, based on CSS media queries.

+Please refer to the [SWE 3 Grid System](https://qld-gov-au.github.io/web-template-release/styles.html#grid) for additional information on responsive and flexible layouts.

 # 6.0 Corporate identity

 The Queensland Government Single Website Experience must use the same colours, borders, shadings, imagery and/or symbols on all pages to achieve a consistent look and feel.
 This means that only fonts and colours specified in the approved CSS should be used.

-To get the CSS details or request a variation to an element, contact OSSSIO by emailing oss.products@dsiti.qld.gov.au.
+Please refer to the [SWE 3 CSS Styles](https://qld-gov-au.github.io/web-template-release/styles.html) for additional information on the corportate identity.

 # 7.0	Page models